| | |

 Sharing is caring!

 Learn how to paint vinyl floors!
+Update your ugly bathroom floor without spending a ton of money.

-Paint can make something ugly look pretty, it can make something dirty look clean!
-I have a major crush on paint.
+Paint is the most powerful way to change your house on a budget.
+Paint can make something ugly look pretty; it can make something dirty look clean!

 How to stencil a vinyl floor.

-So when my husband told me that he had to go out of town for a few days, I knew that I needed a project!
-There was only one on my mind.
+So when my husband told me he had to go out of town for a few days, I knew I needed a project!
+After painting the room, the floors were still glaringly ugly, so it was time for a change.

-After painting the room, the floors were still glaringly ugly.
-Today I’m sharing my tips for how to paint a vinyl floor and add a stencil.
+Today, I’m sharing my tips for painting a vinyl floor and adding a stencil.
 This floor stencil makes me smile every day!

 Painting Vinyl Floor FAQs